BIM45525 - Specific deductions: insurance: employees and other key persons

 Key person insurance receipts - where premiums allowable

-As a general rule, where both conditions outlined above are satisfied, the premiums will be deductible, and sums received under such a policy will be income of the employer's trade ( CIR v Williams' Executor [1944] 26TC23, page 37).
+Where both conditions outlined above are satisfied, the premiums will be deductible, and sums received under such a policy will be income of the employer’s trade under S106 ITTOIA 2005 for unincorporated businesses and S103 Corporation Tax Act 2009 for companies.

 Key person insurance receipts - where premiums disallowable